savau/nixos-config/README.md

             HINT: The disk size is less than 900MiB threshold
             ```
         - works with an auxiliary directory created beforehand in `nix-shell`, so I suspect a user permission issue (as suggested in the error message)
+        - the socket failing to connect issue persists even with manually started minio server though...